 Best Smart Cycling Apps Reviewed

-They offer many different rides based on three macro locations (London, Richmond, Watopia), each based on inspiration from actual routes or (in the case of Watopia) a virtual island.
-You can ride the routes, have friends join you on the routes, or can opt for group rides or events which are often setup on an adhoc basis.
+They offer many different rides based on a small but growing list of locations (London, Richmond, Austria, and the make-believe Watopia), each based on inspiration from actual routes or (in the case of Watopia) a virtual island.
+You can ride the routes with and against people you’ve never met, have friends join you on the routes, or can opt for group rides or events which are often setup on an adhoc basis.
 There are also options for interval training or free ride, making this highly accessible for all.
 We think it works very well with either the Magnus, Kickr, or Neo Smart trainers above.

-Tacx.
-Perhaps 3rd place, in terms of momentum, is Tacx.
+A little further back, in terms of momentum, is Tacx.
 Resembling Zwift more than Peloton, Tacx is an app-based system that is “hardware agnostic” meaning that you can use any number of bike setups with it.
 Compatible with the Tacx trainers as well as other 3rd party trainers, it has a simple interface that allows you to ride notable rides or tracks from around the world.
 You can also ride based on GPS coordinates that you enter, which is usually if you want to prepare for an upcoming ride.
 To use it, you will need either an Android or Apple app downloaded, but the rest of your data is stored in the web.
 The app is free, and as of now the workouts are free, which is the only option of the three we reviewed with no subscription cost.

 Other notable subscription services include Kinomap, Trainerroad (we hear good things about this one, but have not yet reviewed it), Skuga, Sufferfest, BKool, Veloreality, CycleOps, and PerfPro Studio.
 All have their merits, but the three listed above tend to be our go-to apps right now.
 That could all change quickly, as this market is hot and moving fast.
 We will update our reviews regularly.